pyxis-roc/ggc-skelapp/README.md

 ## Installation

-Run `./skelsetup.py setup $GGC` to setup the template directory, where `$GGC` is the root directory containing the ggc IrGL compiler.
+Run `./skelsetup.py setup $GGC` to setup the template directory, where `$GGC` is the *absolute* path of the root directory containing the ggc IrGL compiler.

 This will create softlinks to `$GGC/rt` and `$GGC/skelapp` in the template directory and also setup variables in `bmks/local.mk` to